IFS Therapy in San Diego

 We bring compassion to exiled parts that carry pain or fear

-We strengthen your access to Self so you feel calmer, clearer, and more in charge of your life
+We strengthen your access to Self so you feel calmer, clearer, and more grounded in who you are

-I often weave IFS with EMDR, nervous system education, and mindfulness practices to create a holistic, integrative approach.
+I often weave IFS with EMDR, somatic awareness, and nervous system education to create an integrated approach rooted in attachment theory.
+I offer IFS therapy in La Jolla in person and virtually across California.
 Every step is collaborative, moving at the pace that feels safe for you.

 How IFS Helps with CPTSD, Anxiety, and Relationships…